Memory of the Garden at Etten (Ladies of Arles): Background

 Vincent subsequently painted in Drenthe, Nuenen (his last family home), and Antwerp, before joining Theo in Paris in 1886, Finally he set up a studio in 1888 at the Yellow House in Arles, where he was joined by Paul Gauguin, with the intention of forming an artists' commune.

 History

-The painting is plainly influenced by Gauguin's Arlésiennes (Mistral) painted at the same time.
+The painting influenced Gauguin's Arlésiennes (Mistral) painted about a month later.
 In his letters about the painting Vincent makes it clear he was at pains to use his imagination in the way Gauguin was countenancing.